-Proof sketch The detailed proof is given in the companion technical report [37].
-It is a straight-forward extension of the proof given by Werner [41].
-First we introduce a calculus of pure terms; this is just the pure λ -calculus extended with a recursive filtering operator; we do this so that we can operate in a confluent calculus.
+Proof Sketch.
+The detailed proof is presented in our technical report [Shao et al. 2001].
+It is a straightforward extension of the proof given by Werner [1994].
+First, we introduce a calculus of pure terms; this is just the pure λ -calculus extended with a recursive filtering operator; we do this so that we can operate in a confluent calculus.
 We then define a notion of reducibility candidates; every kind schema gives rise to a reducibility candidate; we also show how these candidates can be constructed inductively.
 We define a notion of well constructed kinds which is a weak form of typing.
 We associate an interpretation to each well formed kind.
 We show that under adequate conditions, this interpretation is a candidate.
 We show that type level constructs such as abstractions and constructors belong to the candidate associated with their kind.
 We show that the interpretation of a kind remains the same under $\beta\eta$ reduction.
-We then define a notion of kinds that are invariant on their domainthese are kinds whose interpretation remains the same upon reduction.
+We then define a notion of kinds that are invariant on their domain-these are kinds whose interpretation remains the same upon reduction.
 We show that kinds formed with large elimination are invariant on their domain.
-From here we can show the strong normalization of the calculus of pure terms; we show that if a type is well formed, then the pure term derived from it is strongly normalizing.
-Finally, we reduce the strong normalization of all well formed terms to the strong normalization of pure terms. \Box
+From here, we can show the strong normalization of the calculus of pure terms; we show that, if a type is well formed, then the pure term derived from it is strongly normalizing.
+Finally, we reduce the strong normalization of all well formed terms to the strong normalization of pure terms.

-Theorem 3.3 (Church-Rosser) Let $\Delta \vdash A : B$ and $\Delta \vdash A' : B$ be two derivable judgments.
-If $A ={\beta\eta\iota} A'$, and if A and A' are in normal form, then A = A'.
+Theorem 3.3 (Church-Rosser).
+Let $\Delta \vdash A : B \text{ and } \Delta \vdash A' : B \text{ be two derivable judgments.
+If } A ={\beta\eta\iota} A'$, and if A and A' are in normal form, then A = A'.